 If you’re old like me, you surely remember that winter came in around Thanksgiving and stayed icy cold until the end of March or so.
 Then the weather would gradually warm up and ease into summer.
 A few years back, unfortunately, we had several 80 degree days in March, which is simply not natural.
 Not for these parts anyhow.

-Consequently, all the fruit trees said, “huh??
+Consequently, all the fruit trees woke up and said, “Huh??
 Time to make babies??
 OK!!”
 And of course they bloomed way too early.
 Usually we get enough fruit here to ship out to the world and still have enough to stash in various cold storage facilities.
 But that year, the inevitable frost came with a vengeance and nuked much of West Michigan’s fruit crops.
 That caused me to become an “apple snob.”
 I’d rather be sad and miss my Michigan apples than buy from far away.
 Now I know the farmers in other parts of the country have to make their money, but there’s simply no comparison to the quality of locally grown fruit.
 I confess that I’ve resorted to buying some Washington (state) apples some years ago.
 They looked and felt nice, and were crunchy and juicy.
 Nice, yes?
 Ummm… well… this apple snob is don’t liking them so good.
 They remind me of crunchy, juicy water globes with a subtle apple aftertaste somewhere in the dingle weeds of taste bud world.
+Takes some effort in the later parts of winter, but I still try to buy Michigan apples.

 Good Lord willin’, we’ll have a spring that will be kind to the fruit trees this year.
 I am always eagerly awaiting the newly picked, simply amazing flavor of local fruits.
 There’s a cornucopia of yummies we spoiled Michiganders get to enjoy each year.
 All youse naysayers can bark all you want, but in my professional opinion, climate change is very real.
 A lot can happen between now and the traditional frost sensitive planting date of Memorial Day.
 Let’s hope things stay on track.